phac-nml/irida/doc/developer/interface/custom-login/index.md

 The default landing / login page for IRIDA can be replaced by an institution without modifying the existing one.

-Create a html file called `login.html` on your files system.
-The default path IRIDA will check is `/etc/irida/templates`, but can be configured in the configuration file `src/main/resources/configuration.properties` by updating the `ui.templates` property,
+Create a html file called `login.html` on your files system, and save it to the path `/etc/irida/templates/`;

 ```properties
 # Overwritten UI templates